Lukuluk0/CyberJourney/TryHackMe/PreSecurity/LinuxFundamentals/LinuxFundamentals3.md

 | CMD   | The actual command that will be executed. |

 Crontabs can be edited by using `crontab -e`, where you can select an editor (such as Nano) to edit your crontab.

+## **Maintaining Your System: Package Management**

+When developers wish to submit software to the community, they will submit it to an  "apt" repository.

+Whilst Operating System vendors will maintain their own repositories, you can also add community repositories to your list!

+This allows you to extend the capabilities of your OS.

+Additional repositories can be added by using the `add-apt-repositorycommand` or by listing another provider!

+`sudo add-apt-repository ppa:<nom_du_dépôt>`

+### **Managing Your Repositories (Adding and Removing)**

+Normally we use the `apt` command to install software onto our Ubuntu system.

+The `apt` command is a part of the package management software also named apt.

+Apt contains a whole suite of tools that allows us to manage the packages and sources of our software, and to install or remove software at the same time.

+In this example, we're going to add the text editor Sublime Text to our Ubuntu machine as a repository

+When adding software, the integrity of what we download is guaranteed by the use of what is called **GPG** (Gnu Privacy Guard) keys.

+We need to add the GPG key for the developers of Sublime Text 3.

+1. Let's download the GPG key and use apt-key to trust it:  `wget -qO - https://download.sublimetext.com/sublimehq-pub.gpg | sudo apt-key add -`

+2. Now that we have added this key to our trusted list, we can now add Sublime Text 3's repository to our apt sources list.
+   1. Let's create a file named sublime-text.list in /etc/apt/sources.list.d
+   2. Add & save the Sublime Text 3 repository into this newly created file
+   3. we need to update apt to recognise this new entry -- this is done using the `apt update` command
+   4. we can now proceed to install the software that we have trusted and added to apt using `apt install sublime-text`

+---

+## **Maintaining Your System: Logs**

+Located in the /var/log directory, these files and folders contain logging information for applications and services running on your system.
+The Operating System  (OS) has become pretty good at automatically managing these logs in a process that is known as "rotating".